silenteyesoncode/SpeedyBrand/README.md

 ## Description

-Project Name is a web application built with React that allows users to...
+Project Name is a web application built with React that allows users to create blogs and manage them easily

+## Demo

+A live demo of the application is available at [https://www.example.com](https://www.example.com).

 ## Features